-Bitter Lesson Engineering comes from Richard Sutton's "Bitter Lesson" essay, and it means ensuring that you're not trying to outsmart your own AI.
-It means not trying to micromanage how your AI does things, but rather specifying what you want done.
+Bitter Lesson Engineering is my take on Prompt/Context/Harness engineering that comes from Richard Sutton's "Bitter Lesson" blog post from 2019.
+It means ensuring that you're not trying to outsmart your own AI.
+And specifically, not trying to micromanage how your AI does things, but rather specifying what you want done.

 Bad Harness Engineering is bad because the smarter AI gets the more antiquated your instructions will become.
 And at some point (maybe even now?) they'll make your AI stupider instead of smarter.